The Best Shoes for Seniors: Sandals, Hook and Loop Strap Shoes and More

 Orthopedic shoes come in many different designs, but we particularly like the following styles for seniors:

 - Sandals: If you thought seniors couldn’t wear sandals, think again.
-Brands such as Vionic and Dr. Comfort are making seriously comfortable orthopedic sandals in many styles, including flip-flops.
+Brands such as Dr. Comfort are making seriously comfortable orthopedic sandals in many styles, including flip-flops.
 Complete your summer look without sacrificing the health of your feet.

 - Walking and running shoes: If you thought tennis shoes were the most comfortable shoes ever, let us introduce you to orthopedic tennis shoes.
 The shoes promote proper form and cushion your feet while you work out, keeping you safe and injury-free.